Four National Parks of North Karelia

 Ruunaa Hiking Area

-In Lieksa, Ruunaa hiking area offers almost 60 km of hiking trails near the Russian border.
-The trails in nature are suitable as day destinations for families with children.
+In Lieksa, Ruunaa hiking area offers almost 60 km of hiking trails with authentic North Karelian views.
+The trails in nature are suitable as day destinations also for families with children.

 Koskikierros (31 km) or Neitijärvi tour (22 km) are suitable for more experienced hikers.
 Ruunaa area also offers a variety of fishing opportunities, kayaking, and rafting by raft or dinghy.